-They say a change is as good as a holiday, and all too often, when us girls use this saying, we’re referring to our hair.
+They say a change is as good as a holiday, and all too often, when us girls use this saying, we’re referring to our hair, even more specifically our hair colour.
 While ‘Au Natural’ is pretty and practical, our tresses need a change from time to time.
 What better way to do it than with a fresh, new hue?

 However, as most of us know changing your hair colour is hardly as simple as black or white.
 We’re left with those plaguing questions, “should I go lighter?”, “should I go darker?” and “will ombré suit me?”

 Just as the success of a haircut depends on the shape of your face, finding the perfect shade for you depends greatly on your skin tone.
 The aim is for your hair colour to bring out the best in your skin tone and vice versa.